 Then add 3 tbsp of olive oil, red wine vinegar and juice of ½ a lemon.
 Mix and grind until well combined.
 You want the anchovies to really permeate the olive oil and vinegar.

 The best serving platter to use for this black rice salad is a flat one if you have it.
 The purple broccolini is long so serving it in a bowl wouldn’t work.

-In a medium sized mixing bowl, add the black rice, ¾ of the bacon breadcrumbs ¾ of the asparagus and dressing.
+In a medium sized mixing bowl, add the black rice, ¾ of the bacon breadcrumbs ¾ of the asparagus and the salty anchovy dressing.
 Mix until well combined.

 Place the mixture onto the plate.
 Add the purple broccolini and the rest of the asparagus and bacon breadcrumbs on top.

 This salad is to be served immediately as the dressing will make the breadcrumbs go a little soggy if left for too long.